RNAseqTSA/TSAcore/README.md

 # Arguments:
 1. kmer length (currently supports 8-11)
 2. getmeta.
 Set to 'getmeta' to produce the metadata, which is a file with each tumor specific peptide and its associated rnaseq read.
 Set to 'FALSE' to exclude this step.
 3. nfiles.
-Number of parallel processes used.
+Number of parallel processes (cores) used.
 Minimum of 4.
-Recommended > 20.
+Tested with 20.
 4. patient2processn.
 Control sample name.
 5. patient2processt.
 Tumor sample name.
 6. hlatype.
 HLA genotype. e.g. ['HLA-A33:01', 'HLA-A24:01', 'HLA-B54:01', 'HLA-B58:01', 'HLA-C03:01']